sigh/Stern-Brocot-Tree/enumerate.md

 TODO: demo

-To consisely describe this process, define the matricies:
+To concisely describe this process, define the matrices:

 $$
   I = \begin{pmatrix} 1 & 0 \\ 0 & 1 \end{pmatrix}